Webman Session Management

 ],

-// Configuration for type 'redis'
+// Configuration when type is redis

 'redis' => [